-→ Forum on Finance for Biodiversity - Fin4Bio: True's Commitment to Protect Ecosystems and Biodiversity
+Forum on Finance for Biodiversity - Fin4Bio: True's Commitment to Protect Ecosystems and Biodiversity

-( ightarrow) The We Grow Application: Tracking the Number of Trees Planted
+\longrightarrow The We Grow Application: Tracking the Number of Trees Planted

-( ightarrow) True Smart Early Warning System: Helping Resolve Conflicts Between Humans and Elephants of significant tier-1 suppliers undergo onsite ESG audits of significant tier-1 suppliers underwent onsite ESG audits in 2024
+True Smart Early Warning System: Helping Resolve Conflicts Between Humans and Elephants

-In 2025, True plans to collaborate with stakeholders to conserve biodiversity and plant an additional 10,000 trees, focusing on areas at risk for biodiversity.
+In 2025, True plans to collaborate with stakeholders to conserve biodiversity and implement tree planting initiatives, focusing on areas at risk for biodiversity.
 This will contribute to increasing green spaces and maintaining ecosystems.
 An efficient tracking system will also be established to ensure the success of these initiatives.